No Bake Chocolate and Peanut Caramel Tart

 Step 6: Pour the chocolate caramel mixture onto the biscuit base and spread to evenly cover the base.
 Return to the fridge to set for approximately 30 minutes.

 Step 7: To make the chocolate ganache, place the chocolate into a medium sized heatproof bowl and place over a medium sized saucepan 1/3 filled with water.
-Place saucepan over a high heat and pour in the cream, stirring every 2 minutes to ensure the chocolate does not catch or burn on the bottom.
-Once the mixture is completely smooth, remove the bowl from the heat and set aside to cool for about 30 minutes (or until 40C, if you have a digital thermometer).
+Place the saucepan over high heat and pour in the cream, stirring every 2 minutes to ensure the chocolate does not catch or burn on the bottom.
+Once the mixture is completely smooth, remove the bowl from the heat and set it aside to cool for about 30 minutes (or until 40°C, if you have a digital thermometer).

 Step 8: Pour the chocolate ganache over the peanut filling, then return the tart to the fridge to set; this will take approximately 1 hour.

-Step 9: To make the peanut brittle, preheat a fan forced oven to 180C.
+Step 9: To make the peanut brittle, preheat a fan forced oven to 180°C.

 Step 10: Place the peanuts, brown sugar & Verjuice into a bowl and mix together until well combined.

-Step 11: Evenly spread the mixture onto a lined baking tray and place into the preheated oven to bake for 10-12 minutes.
+Step 11: Evenly spread the mixture onto a lined baking tray and place it into the preheated oven to bake for 10-12 minutes.

 Step 12: Remove and allow to cool, then break into smaller pieces.

-Step 13: To serve, remove the tart from the tin and slice into 12 even pieces.
+Step 13: To serve, remove the tart from the tin and slice it into 12 even pieces.
 Serve with peanut brittle and/or crème fraiche.